 In the mountains of Dakhadaevskiy district in Dagestan, 1000 meters above sea level and 3 kilometers from the village of goldsmiths Kubachi lies Kala-Koreysh, an VIII century medieval fortress, which was the former capital of a feudal community (Kaytag utsmiystva) and the first muslim settlement in the Caucasus.

 In the middle-ages, Kala-Koreysh was a well-defended fortress that served as political and cultural center, and most importantly it became the focal point for the spread of the Islamic faith in the Northern Caucasus.
 Built on top of inaccessible mountains by the Kuraysh in VII-VIII century, it stands at the confluence of five important rivers and it’s accessible through one single road.
 Built on a strategic point, they could control trade in the region and at the same time spread the faith.

-As people started moving to the lowlands in the XVIII century, its role gradually decreased.
-The last inhabitants were forcibly evicted to Chechnya by the Soviets in 1944 and most of the constructions were destroyed.
+As people started moving to the lowlands in the XVIII century, its role as an important cultural and commercial center gradually decreased.
+The last inhabitants were forcibly evicted to Chechnya by the Soviets in 1944 and most of the structures were destroyed.

 Kala Koreysh also has a graveyard where both noblemen and common residents were buried; tombstones date back to the IX-X century and contain sacred Islamic texts.
 The unique carving on the tombstones is very similar to the Kubachi pattern design (for more on Kubachi click here).
-The graveyard also has sarcophaguses, which are not typical of Muslim culture (where the dead are buried only in the ground).
+The graveyard also has pagan sarcophaguses which are not typical of Muslim culture (where the dead are buried only in the ground).

 Today, Kala Koreysh serves as tourist spot and place of pilgrimage for devout Muslims (the pilgrimage is called “ziyaret”).
-There are plans from the authorities to restore it fully in the near future.